GEWIS/sudosos-frontend/README.md

 > [!TIP]
 > You can also use the Jetbrains IDE if you prefer that over the default Codespaces IDE.
 [More information can be found here.](https://docs.github.com/en/codespaces/developing-in-a-codespace/using-github-codespaces-in-your-jetbrains-ide)

+> [!TIP]
+> Use `yarn dev-dashboard:local`, `yarn dev-dashboard:test`, or `yarn dev-dashboard:prod` to switch between backends.
+The test and prod environments correspond to `sudosos.test.gewis.nl` and `sudosos.gewis.nl`, respectively.
+The local option is for running your own backend.

 ### Local set up

 #### Step 0: Prerequisites